How To Make Healthy Homemade Peanut Butter

 Below you can see the HUGE color difference between a homemade peanut butter made with roasted peanuts with no skin (left) and roasted peanuts with skin on (right).

 Next, make sure you have the right equipment to turn your nuts into nut butter.
-There is two options.
+There are two options.